Ask the Newgy Expert

 This column will consist of questions that have been asked of the staff at Newgy or our replies to questions posed on the table tennis newsgroup, rec.sport.table-tennis.
+This month's question was asked in an e-mail by Ulf Kahn last year.
 We encourage readers to send in your own questions.
-You may email us at firstname.lastname@example.org or fax or write us.
+You may email us at email@example.com or fax or write us.
 All questions cannot be answered, but every month we will pick out one of them to answer in this column.
-This month's question was asked by ZHOUJY.
-Also, with some additional sleuthing, I was able to identify the person who asked last month's question - Yves Thomas.

 How can I use my Newgy robot to practice the return of services?